History of Berliner FC Dynamo (2004–present): Rise of Peter Meyer (2006–2007)

 Mario Weinkauf was re-elected with a large majority at the general meeting on 6 June 2006.
 Out of 150 votes, 126 voted to re-elect the incumbent president.
 However, there was no opposing candidate.
-Assistant coach Bodo Rudwaleit was appointed new sports director at the same time, and thus took a seat in the presidium.
+Assistant coach Bodo Rudwaleit was appointed new sporting director at the same time, and thus took a seat in the presidium.
 BFC Dynamo recruited the Croatian defender Robert Pocrnic from SV Yeşilyurt for the 2006–07 season.
 BFC Dynamo had been forced to move its home matches to the Friedrich-Ludwig-Jahn-Sportpark, as the Stadion im Sportforum was closed until considered safe again.
 The new season started better than the previous one.
 However, the riots in connection with the match against 1.
 FC Union Berlin on 13 May 2006 had far-reaching financial consequences for the club.
 Potential sponsors aborted their negotiations with the club.
 JetLag, which had extended its sponsorship agreement by one year during the spring, now terminated the sponsorship agreement completely.
 Treasurer Sven Radicke concluded: "Four years of our work were ruined in five minutes".
 BFC Dynamo was once again in financial crisis.
 There was now a gap of about 150,000 Euros in the annual budget of 350,000 Euros.
 Club management initiated a program to save the club's finances.
 New members and smaller sponsors would be recruited.
 And players had to forego two monthly salaries and 20 percent of their salary.
 Coach Fijalek resigned with immediate effect on 8 September 2006.
 Bodo Rudwaleit initially took over the training on interim basis, but then resigned as well.